Code-Institute-Submissions/SeanD17-Milestone-Project-2_JulyResub/README.md

 I wanted to create a user friendly website that would display the most popular countries through a slideshow,search for hotels on Google Maps, and to fill out a form that I would receive by email.

 ## Scope:
+I wanted to show users popular travel countries as well as the ability to search for a city for hotels on Google Maps.

 ## Structure: